salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

+# flags.metadata-dir.summary

+Root of directory or zip file of metadata formatted files to retrieve.

+# flags.single-package.summary

+Indicates that the zip file points to a directory structure for a single package.

+# flags.target-metadata-dir.summary

+Directory root for the retrieved files.

+# flags.unzip.summary

+Extract all files from the retrieved zip file.

+# flags.zip-file-name.summary

+File name to use for the retrieved zip file.

 # spinner.start

 Preparing retrieve request